makersacademy/bowling-challenge/README.md

 ## Constructor Functions
 So far there are two constructor functions:
  - Roll: Responsible for rolling a ball and returning a random number from 0 to 10.
+ - Frame: Bowls twice before resetting the pins.
- - Frame: Frame keeps track of the scores from the rolls within the current frame.
+ - Scorecard: Keeps track of the scores from the frames.

- Further classes will likely be Game and Scoreboard.
-The Game class will keep track of the Frames, and the Scoreboard will keep track of the overall scores.
-The Scoreboard will contain the logic that calculates the effects of strikes.
-I may need a further class for FinalFrame although I'm sure I can refactor it into the main Frame class.
+ - Game: Passes the results from Frame to Scorecard.

+## Further work

+I need to add the multiplication logic to the Scoreboard class.
+I also need to create a